Why was I charged for a free trial?

 - Offer doesn't include a free trial.
 If your subscription or promotional offer doesn't include a free trial, you'll be charged for your first month of HBO Max when you sign up.
 A free trial is currently not included when you subscribe to HBO Max through an app store or at HBOMax.com.

 - Authorization hold.
-If you see a pending charge on your payment method after starting a free trial, it's likely an authorization hold (see Authorization hold section below).
+If you see a pending charge on your payment method after starting a free trial, it's likely an authorization hold (see What's an authorization hold below).

-- Phone or tablet: Open the HBO Max app on your phone or tablet.
-Tap the Profile icon, then the Settings icon (upper-left), and then Billing Information.
+- Phone or tablet: Open the HBO Max app, then tap the Profile icon (bottom edge on phones, left edge on tablets).
+Then, tap the Settings icon (upper left), and then Billing Information.

 - Computer: Go to HBOMax.com and sign in (if needed).
-Then, choose the Profile icon (upper-right) and Billing Information.
+Then, choose your profile icon (upper right) and then Billing Information.

 - HBOMax.com/account: Go to HBOMax.com/account and sign in to your HBO Max account (this won't work if you sign in to HBO Max through a provider).